Santa Barbara Spinal Cord Injury Lawyers

 - Quadriplegia (Tetraplegia): Quadriplegia and tetraplegia are two different words used to refer to the same medical condition – paralysis of all four limbs.
 In the most severe cases, there is a complete loss of motor and sensory function from the neck down.

 While paralysis is the most serious consequence of a spinal cord injury, there are other issues and situations that can arise.
-Financial costs can be quite extensive after a spine injury - getting immediate medical treatment that can include surgery, long-term medical care, medication, and purchasing equipment needed for recovery.
-Additional costs can come from lost time at work, missed opportunities for future employment or advancement, and even potential loss of employment.
+Financial costs can be quite extensive after a spine injury – getting immediate medical treatment that can include surgery, long-term medical care, medication, and purchasing equipment needed for recovery.

 Changes in lifestyle are also a major issue after a spinal cord injury, especially if paralysis is involved.
 This can include simple things like needing railings in a bathroom and other modifications to make a house more accessible.
 Coping with any traumatic injury is emotionally difficult and may require professional therapy to help with issues like depression and anger.
 Relationships can also suffer after a serious spinal cord injury.
 All of these consequences can be difficult to fully quantify, but you deserve to be compensated for them.